jhennies/snAMST/README.md

 ### On the cluster (recommended)

-For the following change the path name as intended.
+For the following description, change the path names as required.

 Log in to a cluster node